-In order to promote the health and safety of UMass Lowell students and the community, STARS addresses behaviors that may be unhealthy, disruptive, or adverse to academic progress
+In order to promote the health and safety of UMass Lowell students and the community, Student Assessment, Referral, and Support (STARS) addresses behaviors that may be unhealthy, disruptive, or adverse to academic progress.

 This team meets weekly during the academic year, and biweekly over the summer as needed, to discuss students whose behavior has been noticed as concerning by someone at the University; and places them at risk for retention issues unrelated to academic success.
 By collecting referrals from any community member, the STARS team is able to holistically evaluate the support needs to support our students long term.

-Reasons for STARs Referral
+Reasons for STARS Referral

 Purpose of The Behavioral Intervention Team